Bilateral/Consolidation Chart Patterns Trading

 Now back to our question, how do we make sure we are on the winning side of the trade breakout?

-Well we wait til the price moves past one of the consolidation lines and put buy or sell orders in that direction.
-After consolidating, If the price breaks-out the upper line we buy, if it breaks out the lower line we sell.
+Well we wait til the price moves past one of the consolidation lines and put buy or sell orders in that particular direction.
+After consolidating, If the market price breaks-out the upper line we buy, if it breaks out the lower line we sell.

-- Buy Stop Order A pending order to open buy at a level that is above the market price.
+- Buy Stop A pending order to open buy at a level that is above the market price.

-- Sell Stop Order A pending order to open sell at a level that is below the market price.
+- Sell Stop A pending order to open sell at a level that is below the market price.

 These are pending orders set to buy above the market price or to open sell below the market price.